Heebrah/intro-to-jekins/README.md

 10. the jekins page
 ![caption](/img/10.jekins-page.jpg)

-We have successfully install jekins on our ubuntu os.
+We have successfully install Jekins on our ubuntu os.